Medical Council of Canada: Examinations

-A pass standing is required on the MCCQE Part I in order to be awarded Licentiate of the Medical Council of Canada (LMCC).
+A pass standing is required on the MCCQE in order to be awarded Licentiate of the Medical Council of Canada (LMCC).
 LMCC is recognized by medical licensing authorities in Canada, and is one of the requirements for the issuance of a licence to practice medicine in Canada.
 The USMLE examination is accepted as a substitute for the MCCQE examinations in British Columbia.

-The Licentiate of the Medical Council of Canada (LMCC), currently awarded to resident physicians who pass MCCQE Part I and have completed 12 months of postgraduate medical training, was originally established in 1912.
+The Licentiate of the Medical Council of Canada (LMCC), currently awarded to resident physicians who pass MCCQE and have completed 12 months of postgraduate medical training, was originally established in 1912.
 Historically, the LMCC played an important role in medical licensing, as those who were awarded this designation were provided with a provincial license to practice medicine independently as a general practitioner (GP).
 However, since the early 1990s, provincial licensing bodies began requiring certification through the Royal College of Physicians and Surgeons of Canada or the College of Family Physicians of Canada before permitting physicians to practice independently.

-Examination costs, which represent the MCC's main source of income, are increased on a yearly basis.
+Examination costs, which represent the MCCs main source of income, are increased on a yearly basis.
 Registrants are also exposed to withdrawal policies and cancellation fees.